Gaming Setup With Computer and Chair

 • Roblox (RBLX): Roblox also provides an end-to-end online platform where users can develop and sell their games to other users.

-The most recent rumors of an Epic Games IPO came in early 2021, when the company hired an investor relations specialist, but nothing materialized that year.
+The most recent rumors of an Epic Games IPO came in early 2021 when the company hired an investor relations specialist.
+However, nothing materialized that year.

-While a few companies have IPO'd in 2025 and the IPO market seems to be warming up, Epic Games has not mentioned any plans to become publicly traded.
+While a few companies have had their initial public offerings this year and the IPO market seems to be warming up, Epic Games has not mentioned any plans to become publicly traded.

 When Epic Games finally does have its IPO, you'll need a brokerage account to buy shares.
 If you're in the market, we recommend Public.